MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/supporting-formatted-text-in-incoming-messages-client-responsibilities.md

 ms.lasthandoff: 06/21/2018
 ms.locfileid: "19770538"
 ---
-# <a name="supporting-formatted-text-in-incoming-messages-client-responsibilities"></a>Suporte formatado Text em mensagens de entrada: responsabilidades do cliente
+# <a name="supporting-formatted-text-in-incoming-messages-client-responsibilities"></a>Suporte a texto formatado em mensagens de entrada: responsabilidades do cliente